evaera/RoVer/README.md

 You can also clone this repository and host it yourself and make any modifications you wish.

 After you add the bot to your server, you can customize RoVer with the following commands.
-You must have the `Manage Server` permission in the Discord server in order to use these commands.
+You must have the `Manage Server` permission or a role named "RoVer Admin" in the Discord server in order to use these commands.

 ## Commands
 ### Server Configuration